wootfish/eli.sohl.com/drafts/wangs-attack-2.md

 ```

 You can speed up `find_collisions()` by using a crypto library's binding for
 `md4` (e.g. `pycrypto`'s `Crypto.Hash.MD4`).
-This will run much faster than any
+This will likely run much faster
-native-Python md4 implementation.
+than any Python-native implementation, which is important since our hot loop
+runs `md4` twice per iteration.

 Using this algorithm for a full round-1 massage, I measured a per-trial success
-probability of $$2^{-25}$$.
-At this point, the attack is actually practical, so
+probability of appx $$2^{-25}$$.
+With just these constraints my implementation
+was finding about one collision per day.
+At that rate the attack is actually
-this is a good time to test your attack code.
-For reference, with just these
+practical, so this is a good time to test your attack code.
-constraints my implementation was finding about one collision per day.

 # Massaging Constraints: Round 2

 Let's talk about how we get from one collision per day to several per minute.

-Unfortunately, this will end up being a little less clean than round 1.
+Unfortunately, this will end up being a little less terse than round one.
 Two
-reasons: the constraints more more varied, and (unlike in round 1) we have to
+reasons: the constraints more more varied, and (unlike in round one) we have to
 worry about cleaning up any side effects we cause.

 We're going to lean on our state log heavily while cleaning up side effects.
 As
 described in the last post, we're going to have to end up changing words 0
-through 4 of the message in order to avoid perturbing our round 1 states.
+through 4 of the message in order to avoid perturbing our round-one states.

 Let's write a helper function for inverting `r1` to find the message word that
 produces a given state.
 We'll feed it with the index of the word in the message,